 Outcomes are also qualitative.
 Programme feedback is monitored and is positive about the learning acquired, placement experience and increased confidence.

-Non-Clinical PEP Outcomes for Participants (NEET) from Aug 2013 - May 2014
+Non-Clinical PEP Outcomes for Participants (NEET) from Aug 2013 - May 2014 offered a job 11 (85% of those who successfully complete PEP)

 The number of young local people: